 Then I tried being an Argonian mage and I never looked back.

 I think Argonians make pretty decent mages.
 There's a reason why most Argonian bandits we see in the game wield magic.

 Anyway.
-This is why I love playing a mage the best.
+This is why I love playing as a mage the best.

 Skyrim is full of a lot of fun dungeons.
 I love exploring them, solving the puzzles, and killing droves of draugr.
 It's especially fun if you use fire spells and necromancy, because then you can have powerful draugr fighting for you while you roast the others alive.

 Playing an adventurer is seriously fun, though.
 Being a mage adventurer makes it even more fun.
 A mage adventurer is likely scholarly, clever, and after treasure.
 Makes sense that they would excel at opening the (quite easy) puzzles and traps.

 It gets even better with mods.
 You can install a mod to make the dungeons darker, so that your magelight spells actually become useful (while making dungeons scary, more dangerous, and thus more fun).
 Take Inigo along and listen to his hilarious comments!

 You can also use a mod that lets you unlock chests and doors with a spell—just like Elder Scrolls games of old!